Local Area Information

 Take a driving tour through the area to see many cultural and geological wonders, such as the Jemez State Monument, preserving the ruins of a 17th century Spanish mission and 13th century Indian pueblo.
 Past volcanic activity has created many natural hot springs, sulfurous vents and the caldera in the nearby Valle Grande.

-After a long hike or a day on the slopes, you may indulge yourself in a massage and a soak at our sister property, Jemez Hot Springs.
+After a long hike or a day on the slopes, indulge yourself in a soak at our sister property, Jemez Hot Springs.

 Be sure to visit Soda Dam where the river drops 15 feet through an interesting formation of mineral deposits from nearby thermal springs.
 A short drive away, Bandelier National Monument has some of the best examples of pueblo cliff dwellings you’ll find (allow a whole day).
 In less than an hour you can drive to Los Alamos with the famous Los Alamos National Laboratory to explore the town with the highest number of Phd’s per capita of any city in the US.